 Welcome to Historicism.com!

-What is this website about, you might ask?
-Bible prophecy.
-I think after reading that sentence you will have one of three reactions:
+This website is all about Bible prophecy.
+Most people who read that sentence will have one of three reactions:

 Speaking of making predictions, you might like to know that, since this website began in 1999, I have never had to retract any prediction from the pages of this website.
 And Historicism.com has been online since 1999.
 I have no need to retract predictions because I have never made any predictions!
 This way of interpreting Bible prophecy, called "Historicism", is not about guessing the future.
 It's about comparing history to the prophecies in the Bible.
 Historicism is an approach to interpreting biblical prophecy that has been around for over 500 years.
 At times Historicism has been very popular among Protestant interpreters; at other times, not so much.
 But my point is, having been around for such a long time, with dozens of major scholars having written historicist commentaries and books, the basic features of this interpretation haven't changed all that much over the past few centuries.
 That kind of consistency isn't very exciting to conspiracy theorists and prophecy-nuts.
 But if you're seriously interested in the Bible, in the prophecies it contains, and how those prophecies have been understood by many of Christianity's best scholars over hundreds of years, you've come to the right place.
 Don't, however, expect to figure it all out in a few hours.
 Many of the Bible's great treasures are only discovered with prayer, time and hard work.